Liberalising the media explained

 Herald Reporter

-Government says opening the media space to different players is part of President Mnangagwa’s drive to give everyone a voice as a way of guaranteeing press freedom.

-Information, Publicity and Broadcasting Services, Minister Monica Mutsvangwa, who was represented by her deputy Kindness Paradza, said this at a stakeholders’ meeting in Harare this week.
+Opening the media space is part of President Mnangagwa’s drive to give everyone a voice and as a way of guaranteeing press freedom, Information, Publicity and Broadcasting Services Minister Monica Mutsvangwa, who was represented by her deputy Kindness Paradza, told a stakeholders meeting in Harare this week.

 “The Ministry also managed to repeal the Access to Information and Protection of Privacy Act (AIPPA) and replaced it with the friendly Freedom of Information Act,” said Minister Mutsvangwa.